Cripley Meadow: History

 In October 1554, John Wayte (later Mayor of Oxford) was appointed along with two others to travel to London to give instructions concerning Cripley Meadow and Port Meadow.

 In 1865, there was the possibility that the Great Western Railway (GWR) could become a major employer in Oxford since the company's railway carriage-making workshops, that were expected to provide 1,500 jobs, were to be sited in the city, moving from Paddington in London.
 The City of Oxford corporation, which thirty years earlier had opposed the railway, offered a lease on Cripley Meadow for the workshops.
 There was great enthusiasm for the initiative.
 However, the University of Oxford opposed the proposal, led by Goldwin Smith, a historian at University College, Oxford whose father had also been a director of GWR.
 A contract for the Cripley Meadow site was already in place, but a change in leadership at GWR meant that the workshops were built at Swindon instead.

 Allotments

 Before 1891, it is likely that Cripley Meadow was used for horse grazing, similar to Port Meadow, and also hay production.
 By March 1891, about 14 acres of the land was let to the North Oxford and Jericho Allotments Association for allotments.
 Over the following years, the city engineer organized the deposit of street refuse on the site to raise its level above the river.

 Cripley Meadow Allotment Association is managed by an annually elected committee.
 Oxford City Council lease the land to the association and devolve its management to the committee.
 Since 2004 over 160 plots have been cleared and put back into use.
-It is now is a thriving site supporting over 200 members in growing local food and flowers.
+It is now a thriving site supporting over 200 members in growing local food and flowers.

 Cripley Island Orchard has also been established.